You can find us on

 Water World: Using dip nets students collect and record the macro invertebrates found in Trout Lake.
 By travelling back in history, students complete an activity that teaches about the value of water and difficulties encountered by early settlers in obtaining water.
 Students estimate the water found on earth, what percentage can be found in many common foods, and how much water is found in our bodies along with how it keeps us healthy.

-In-School Programs: Since many schools can’t come to the Trout Lake Nature Center, we have developed programs that can go into the classroom.
-Programs are designed to be conducted for grade levels on a class by class basis not as large group activities.
+Since many schools can’t come to the Trout Lake Nature Center, we have developed programs that can go into the classroom.
+Programs are designed to be conducted for grade levels on a class-by-class basis not as large group activities.

 The subsequent protocols are followed by staff and volunteers that visit classrooms: